GeorgeGkinoudis/MoviePicker/README.md

-- In progress <br>
+- Choose Your Movie ! <br>
-Creating a serverless backend for API

 - Description <br>

-Movie Preference Analyzer is a simple interactive web application that allows users to discover their favorite movie category based on their choices. <br>
+Movie Picker is a simple interactive web application that allows users to discover their favorite movie category based on their choices. <br>

 The user is presented with two columns of movies.
 From these, the user selects a total of five movies.
 Based on these selections, the system analyzes the choices and determines the user’s preferred movie category (for example: Action, Comedy, Drama, Horror, etc.). <br>